carbonblack/cb-event-forwarder/README.md

-# Carbon Black Event Forwarder Bridge
+# Carbon Black Event Forwarder

 ## Overview

-Carbon Black Event Forwarder Bridge is a standalone service that will listen on the Carbon Black enterprise bus and export events in a normalized JSON format.
-These events can be consumed by any external system (SIEM), specifically Splunk.
+Carbon Black Event Forwarder is a standalone service that will listen on the Carbon Black enterprise bus and export events in a normalized JSON format.
+These events can be consumed by any external system that accepts JSON like Splunk and other SIEMs.

 The connector can be configured to capture different events from the event bus and export those into the JSON format.
 By default all feed and watchlist hits, alerts, binary notifications, and raw sensor events are exported into JSON.
 The